Covariant Symanzik identities: Introduction

 Finally, Section~\ref{sec:Symanzik} builds on the previous sections to prove a statement (Theorem~\ref{thm:Symanzik}) relating moments of a large class of random sections to holonomies of random paths under an annealed gauge field.
+We call these formulas covariant Symanzik identities.